 Jesse Chun is an artist working and living in New York.
-Chun's work addresses systems of language, power, and bureaucracy to consider new translations toward opacity, poetry, and the untranslatable.
-Her work has been presented at SculptureCenter; Queens Museum; The Drawing Center; BAM; Bronx Museum of the Arts; Vera List Center for Art and Politics (United States); Museum of Contemporary Art Toronto; Oakville Galleries (Canada); and the Nam June Paik Art Center (South Korea), among others.
+Chun's work addresses systems of language, power, and bureaucracy to uncover new translations toward poetry, opacity, and the untranslatable.
+Chun's work has been presented internationally at SculptureCenter; Queens Museum; The Drawing Center; BAM; Bronx Museum of the Arts; the Vera List Center for Art and Politics (all in the United States); Museum of Contemporary Art Toronto; Oakville Galleries (Canada); and the Nam June Paik Art Center (South Korea), among others.
 Her digital and print publications include WORKBOOK (Triple Canopy, 2019); Intangible Heritage (Wendy's Subway x BAM, 2018); Blueprints (Silent Face Projects, 2017); and Valid From Until (Booklyn, 2016).
 Chun's work is in public collections of the Whitney Museum Library; the School of the Art Institute of Chicago, Artist Book Collection; the Smithsonian Institution, Archive of American Art; Yale University Library, and Asia Art Archive in America, and more.
 Select reviews include Artforum, the Brooklyn Rail, ArtAsiaPacific, the Wall Street Journal, Art21, Artpapers, and BOMB.

 JESSECHUNSTUDIO@GMAIL.COM / C.V